wilsonzlin/wilsonl.in-docs/src/ooml/_common/Properties/Default property values.md

 <ooml-property name="myProp">-Infinity</ooml-property>
 ```

-Because the value is inferred by evaluating the tag contents as JavaScript, strings must be proper JavaScript strings (i.e. quoted, properly escaped, and on a single line) **and** HTML text data (i.e. HTML escaped):
+Because the value is inferred by evaluating the tag contents as JavaScript, strings must be proper JavaScript strings (i.e. quoted, properly escaped, and on a single line) **and** HTML text data (i.e. HTML entity escaped):

 ```html
 <!-- INVALID -->